7 Steps to Starting a Successful 501(c)(3) Charitable Nonprofit

 Keep Good Records and Manage Your Risk

 Fundraising is a sophisticated, complex, and competitive endeavor.
 But it is unavoidable for a nonprofit.
-Don't make the mistake of thinking that all you need is a bake sale or a fancy dinner to raise the money you'll need to properly fund your organization.
+Don't make the mistake of thinking that all you need is a bake sale or a fancy dinner to raise the money you'll need to adequately fund your organization.

 It cannot be overstated how important your board is to your nonprofit's success.
 It is legally responsible for keeping you on track with your mission, helps you to secure the funds you need to accomplish that mission, and provides much of the expertise that you will need.
 Find the right people, get them on board, and keep them interested.